PCMR BUILDS

 The primary purpose of this page is to show you a few options at multiple price points for possible PC builds you might want to consider getting.
+Remember that these are just price points and you can build at any budget between them.
+Use them as a default template and make them perfect by posting about it in our subreddit and other communities!

 These builds are designed for gaming, and while they will be extremely competent for other uses, remember that you may have specific requirements that a pure gaming build might not fully cover.
+These requirements could be using a specific professional software, or handling large amounts of files in a setting that is different than most settings.
+For users who want to use their PC for their everyday activities, lots of gaming, the odd video or photo editing, our suggestions will do great.

 Always remember that you, as a user, have an immense amount of freedom when buying and building a PC!
 Hardware can be bought new or used.
 What matters to you on a PC may be different than what matters for someone else.
 It's up to you to pick how and what to choose!
 These are base builds, and you can always improve on them if you wish.
 Just ask the PCMR community for help if you need it!